auth0/kinesis-writable/README.md

 ```

-`partitionKey` can be either an string or a function that accepts a mesage and returns a string.
+`partitionKey` can be either an string or a function that accepts a message and returns a string.
 By default it is a function that returns the current EPOCH (Date.now()).
 Example:

 ```javascript
 new KinesisWritable({